freaktechnik/eslint-plugin-botland/README.md

   There are two special variables in Bot Land, `array1` and `array2` to access and mutate arrays.
 Arrays can not be interacted with in any other way.

 ### Future rules to add
-- `use-guarded-terminator` Terminators should be guarded in an if.
-Should be able to auto fix some terminators by adding the basic canDoX check.
-- `no-unreachable-code` No code in blocks after terminators.
-Synergizes with the `use-guarded-terminator` rule, since code after terminators can be reached.
 - `arg-types` Check argument count and types for methods.
 Should at the very least be able to check number of args, type of literals and direction literals.
 - `string-length` `debugLog` strings can at most have 50 characters.